cpoile/claudemacs/README.md

 ### Buffer Toggle Edge Case

+Normally, toggling the ClaudEmacs buffer will close its window, if the window was created for the ClaudEmacs session.
+Toggling it again will recreate the window.

-When toggling the ClaudEmacs buffer visibility, there's an edge case to be aware of: if a window was originally created for ClaudEmacs, but you've since switched to another workspace and back, that window may have shown other buffers in the meantime.
+But there's an edge case to be aware of: if a window was originally created for ClaudEmacs, but you've since switched to another workspace and back, that window may have shown other buffers in the meantime.
 In this case, the window is no longer considered "created just for ClaudEmacs" and won't automatically close when you toggle.
 This is due to Emacs' window management - once a window has been reused for other content, it loses its original "dedicated" status.

 ## Requirements